chromium/chromium/docs/webapps/README.md

 - If you need to change something in the WebAppProvider system, you should probably use a command.
 - Commands talk to the system using locks they are granted.
 The locks should offer access to "managers" that the commands can use.
+- Commands expose a `ToDebugValue()` method that is logged on completion and exposed in the chrome://web-app-internals.
+This can be very helpful for debugging and bug reports.

+Note: There are DVLOGs in the `WebAppCommandManager` that can be helpful.

 ### Locks / `WebAppLockManager`

 Locks allow operations to receive appropriate protections for what they are doing.
 For example, an `AppLock` will guarantee that no one is modifying (or uninstalling) an app while it is granted.

 Locks contain assessors that allow the user to access parts of the web app system.
 This is the safest way to read from the system.

+Note: There are DVLOGs in the `WebAppLockManager` that can be helpful.

 ### OS Integration